awsdocs/aws-site-to-site-vpn-user-guide/doc_source/VPC_VPN.md

   Each VPN connection includes two VPN tunnels which you can simultaneously use for high availability\.
 + **Customer gateway**: An AWS resource which provides information to AWS about your customer gateway device\.
 + **Customer gateway device**: A physical device or software application on your side of the Site\-to\-Site VPN connection\.
-+ **Virtual private gateway**: The VPN concentrator on the Amazon side of the Site\-to\-Site VPN connection\.
-You use a virtual private gateway or a transit gateway as the gateway for the Amazon side of the Site\-to\-Site VPN connection\.
++ **Target gateway**: A generic term for the VPN endpoint on the Amazon side of the Site\-to\-Site VPN connection\.
++ **Virtual private gateway**: A virtual private gateway is the VPN endpoint on the Amazon side of your Site\-to\-Site VPN connection that can be attached to a single VPC\.
-+ **Transit gateway**: A transit hub that can be used to interconnect your VPCs and on\-premises networks\.
-You use a transit gateway or virtual private gateway as the gateway for the Amazon side of the Site\-to\-Site VPN connection\.
++ **Transit gateway**: A transit hub that can be used to interconnect multiple VPCs and on\-premises networks, and as a VPN endpoint for the Amazon side of the Site\-to\-Site VPN connection\.

 ## Working with Site\-to\-Site VPN<a name="site-site-tools"></a>